MarcosAxe/DockerTutorial/README.md

 ### Application + Postgres DB

-#### Building the app_dockertutorial Docker image (This is optional, if you don't build it, the image will be downloaded from Docker Hub)
+#### Building the app_dockertutorial Docker image (This is optional, if you don't build it, the image will be download from Docker Hub)

 At the project root directory, run the command: